 The course details with the epidemiology of the major communicable diseases and the causative factors of the degenerative diseases.
 Historical aspects of diseases are studied.
 The system of human immunity is the second unit covered.
-(2 credits, 2 Lecture)

 HEAT VENT AIR COND REFG (HVC---)